aws-samples/amazon-sumerian-hosts/README.md

 `npm install --save @amazon-sumerian-hosts/babylon` for babylon.js

+Alternatively, with these integrations each using package.json exports to publish both ESM modules and a bundled CommonJS module for broad compatibility, you can directly include build files in the `dist` directory for each package in your project.
+See [Building the Repository](#Building-the-Repository) for prerequisites and instructions on how to do that.

 The integration test and demos in this repository will get you started in using these libraries.

-These integrations each use package.json exports to publish both ESM modules and a bundled CommonJS module for broad compatibility

 See the Getting Started guide in either [three.js](packages/amazon-sumerian-hosts-three/README.md#getting-started) or [Babylon.js](packages/amazon-sumerian-hosts-babylon/README.md#getting-started) packages for a walkthrough using this method and the [API Documentation](https://aws-samples.github.io/amazon-sumerian-hosts/) for more detailed information on the classes and methods available.

 ## Integrating into your own web 3d engine.